FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Appendix

 \emph{Proof sketch of Theorem \ref{utilitythm}}: First, we define a virtual sequence

 Here $O_t^{(i)} \in \mathbb R^{r \times r}$ is defined as

 Then, we will write $\overline{Z}_t$ in the following recursive manner,

-where $R_t$ is a reversible matrix to be defined, and $\mathcal G_t$ is some noisy perturbation coming from DP's noise and local iterates.
-To analyze the convergence of \textsf{FedPower}, we aim to use the analytical framework of noisy power iterates in \citet{hardt2014noisy}.
+where $R_t$ is a reversible matrix to be defined, and $\mathcal G_t$ is some noisy perturbation coming from the Gaussian noise incurred by DP and local iterates.
+To analyze the convergence of \textsf{FedPower}, we use the analytical framework of noisy power iterates in \citep{hardt2014noisy}.
 However, their results require $\overline{Z}_t$ to have orthonormal columns, which is not met in our setting.
-As a remedy, we obtain the following results, which is a modification of Corollary 1.1 (see Lemma \ref{lemma1}) in \citet{hardt2014noisy}.
+As a remedy, we obtain the following results, which is a modification of Corollary 1.1 (see Lemma \ref{lemma1}) in \citep{hardt2014noisy}.